-The Hematology-Oncology Fellowship Program at Washington University School of Medicine is an ACGME-accredited, 3-year program with 18 fellows, accepting 8 new fellows per year.
+The Hematology-Oncology Fellowship Program at Washington University School of Medicine is an ACGME-accredited, 3-year program, accepting 8 new fellows per year.
 It is designed to attract outstanding physicians and train them for academic careers in the fields of hematology and/or oncology.

 Message from the Program Directors